 Public school subject requirements don't apply to home education any more than public school testing or state testing requirements.
 We are our own educational entity and we make all decisions.
 YOU decide what you want to teach, and when.

-This requirement means you will include those listed topics (except any with a conflict) within the years of home education.
-This is not an assurance of classes, or courses, or textbooks, and those topics might not be included equally every year.
-You are simply, and literally, giving an assurance that your years of home education will include those topics.
-NOT that you are going to have a class or textbook for each of those.
-Remember that schools don’t have a class in Ohio history every year, but there will likely be a discussion about someone who lived in Ohio at some point, or your might go to see some historical landmark.
-That's covered as "included" in education.
+This means you will include those listed topics as a part of your home education for your child.
+This is not an assurance of classes, or courses, instruction, or textbooks, and those topics might not be included equally every year.
+You are simply, and literally, noting that it will include those topics.
+Remember that schools don’t have a class in government every year, but there will likely be a discussion about something that is happening in our local, state, or national government at some point, or your might go to see some historical landmark.
+That's all part of your home education.
 A topic/subject can be covered with a single conversation.
-You can give your honest assurance that those topics will be covered, and you actually WILL cover many of them: in field trips, museums, and real life.
-For example, fire safety can be “covered” in the important everyday parenting life of talking with your children about fire escape routes in your home, or in going to visit a fire station open house.
+Whether or not you have textbooks or courses each year, you actually WILL cover them: in field trips, museums, and real life.

 But what SHOULD I teach?

 Since you now know that all requirements are yours, and that there is no need to follow public school requirements for a private education, but can instead tailor your child's education to his or her specific needs - the best "individual education plan" possible - it sometimes gets overwhelming thinking about all the choices.
 If you are needing ideas on topics, a good resource to check is the Home Learning Year by Year book, by Rebecca Rupp.
 World Book also puts out a "typical" scope and sequence guide, as do many popular curriculum companies.
 Take a look at a few companies whose values mostly align with your own, and see what they suggest each year.
 That will give you a good starting place if you are feeling frustrated.
 But remember, you NEVER have to do a particular topic one year just because some curriculum guide schedules it.
 YOU are your child's educator, not a curriculum.
-Curriculum is just a tool - use the tool as needed, put it down when it's no longer useful.
+Curriculum is just a tool - use the tool as needed, and then put it down and pick up another tool if the first is no longer useful.

 There are lots more curriculum search links on question #11, above.

 The Extracurricular Homeschooler Access law allows Ohio students who are homeschooling guaranteed access to public school extracurricular activities, such as sports.
-This is guaranteed access, *not* guaranteed a spot on the team.
-Homeschool students must meet the same eligibility and financial requirements as other students.
+This is guaranteed access; they are *not* guaranteed a spot on the team.
+Homeschool students must try out and meet the same *non-academic* and *financial requirements* as other students.

-Activities that DO follow under this law are NOT up to the discretion of the school superintendent or the school's opinion.
-However, if your student participates, he or she needs to meet all eligibility requirements as any other student.
-A school might try to insist that this includes sending in a report card of grades, however, Section C states the following:
+Extracurricular activities that DO follow under this law are NOT up to the discretion of the school superintendent or the school's opinion.
+They must be offered to a homeschooled student without prejudice.
+However, if your student participates, he or she needs to meet all non-academic and financial requirements as any other student.
+Note that this does include academic requirements, like a grade card.
+A school might try to insist that this includes sending in a report card of grades; however, Section C states the following:

-The second option noted in (C):"either of the following", is in regards to a student that was recently enrolled in school and therefore only has school-given grades so far.
-In the case of a child previously enrolled in school, last year's report card fulfills this requirement since no annual homeschool assessment will have been obtained yet.
+There is no academic requirement, like grade cards or testing, in the law.
+The only academic requirement noted is in regards to a student that did not receive home education in the preceding grading period; in other words, was recently enrolled in school and therefore only has school-given grades so far.
+In the case of a child previously enrolled in school, last year's report card fulfills this requirement.
+No such requirement exists for a student who is homeschooling and also received home education in the previous grading period.

 Per sections (F) and (G), neither the school nor an interscholastic conference can impose any extra requirements or extra fees on a homeschooler.
 Many athletic directors, however, do try to insist on a submitted report card.
 If you wish to jump through the school's hoops to participate, a simple pass/fail report card can be written up on a basic document at home.
 Nothing "official" is needed to meet this request.
-(And as mentioned above, if you don't want to, a good case can be made for insisting that a report card is *not* needed in any circumstance.)
+(And as mentioned above, if you want to stand firm on the law, Ohio law is on your side that a district or athletic conference insisting that a report card is *not* in alignment with Ohio law.)

 It's also worth noting that many times, the same activities that can be obtained at a local school are also available within the homeschool community, so it is useful to check local homeschooling resources as well.
 Public schools do not have the market cornered on extracurricular - far from it!
 We maintain an extensive list of Homeschool Groups and Activities, arranged by area of the state, and homeschool dances are advertised all of the state, especially in the Spring.

 Home educated minors do need to obtain a work permit to work during the usual school year, just as any other student.
-(No work permit is needed for summer work.)
+(No work permit is needed for summer work unless the student is under age 16.)

 Here is Ohio law on minor work permits: